pcypw2/GraphSolMol/README.md

 # Results
 I have attached a word file of the results for the project.
-As part of the project, I was aiming to have gathered results into indefinite graph kernels, but due to time constraints this had to be suspended.
+Additional experimental was planned whihc looked into indefinite graph kernels, but due to time constraints this had to be suspended.
 Graphical methods appear to be more accurate at modelling solubility based of the predicted vs experimental plots I have attached which is great!
 There is still a lot of general noise using graphs, which can be attribued by the nature of the solubiltiy data being very sensitive to experimental conditions.
 If anyone would like to contribute to this project, either by applying a more accurate dataset or by exploring graph kernels in further detail, please feel free!
 I have included all my code and data for complete transparency and reproducability so it should be straight forward to gather results.
-Likewise, I don't doubt the code isn't fully optimised (please bare in mind I'm an undergraduate with limited coding experience), so if you have any issues or have any suggestions on how to improve it, then  please email myself (Phil Wroe) or my PhD mentor (Joe Redshaw).
+Please bare in mind I'm an undergraduate with limited coding experience, so the scripts may not be fully optimised.
+If you have any issues or have any suggestions on how to improve the code, then  please email myself (Phil Wroe) or my PhD mentor (Joe Redshaw).

-To reference this any of the results included in this github, please use the following:
+To reference this any of the results included in this github, please use the following citation:

 Wroe P., Redshaw J., Hirst J. Evaluation of Vectorial and Graph Kernel Method Performance on Aqueous Solubility Predictions.
 Nottingham J. Chem.
 (2021).